← All BlogHumanize

 • Detection tools perform dramatically differently across languages with much higher false positive rates for non-English content and ESL writers.

-• HumanLike.pro supports 50+ languages with language-specific humanization models.
+• HumanLike.pro currently supports 10 languages with language-specific humanization models.

 • AI detection is fundamentally English-centric operating in a multilingual world.